MicrosoftLearning/mslearn-fabric/Instructions/Labs/01-analyze-spark.md

 11. Run the modified code cell and review the output, which should now include sales for 2019, 2020, and 2021.

-    **Note**: Only a subset of thr rows are displayed, so you may not be able to see examples from all years.
+    **Note**: Only a subset of the rows is displayed, so you may not be able to see examples from all years.

 ## Analyze data in a dataframe